siddhesh3607/Microsoft-FTR/README.md

 # Sanjivani
 Hello all, I'm **Siddhesh Sawant**.
-This is our project submission for Future Ready Talent Internship.
+This is My project submission for Future Ready Talent Internship.

 **Industry:**
 **Health**